hewanshrestha/facebook-claim-annotation/README.md

-# Nepali Facebook Data Annotation
+# Facebook Data Annotation

-This application provides an interface for annotating Nepali Facebook posts with claims and checkworthiness assessments.
+This application provides an interface for annotating Facebook posts with claims and checkworthiness assessments.